-Its quite comfortable, but if you are tall by Filipino standards (I'm 5'10, so that is a yes for me) leg room is kind of lacking.
+Its quite comfortable, but if you are tall by Filipino standards (I'm 178cm or 5'10) leg room is kind of lacking.
 There is aircon (air conditioning ports above your head like a plane) and usually a movie playing.
 Both added to comfort and the passage of time.

 Getting out of Manila is madness even during mid day, but again, a few vendors will likely board and have some snacks to offer.
 It helps pass the time Once on the freeway, you really get moving!
 The scenery is nice once you get past Alabang, with palms lining the highway and decent views of Taal lake to the West.
 It is not uncommon for people to ask the driver to "parre" at random places along the route.
 He obliges to stop and let them off.

 The bus will also likely make a few intermediate stops either for gas or to pick up additional passengers at other stops, but no matter how tempting: DO NOT GET OFF, even to make a quick restroom break.
 They will not wait for you and you will be stuck waiting to flag down the next bus.